 But here's the thing, routine and schedules for babies are in place to give some form of predictability and pattern in your child's day.

 Think about your own day.
 You always wake up by a certain time, have a morning ritual of brushing your teeth and catching up with e-mails and you eat your meals at relevant times.

 Babies, despite their repetitive needs, aren't so different.
 Babies with a predictable pattern thrive better because they are napping and eating at intervals that make sense.

-Now you've got a pattern and schedule but naps and nights seem to be a tiresome battle of getting your baby to actual take those naps that I said are so nutritious to the brain.
-What then?
+If you've got a pattern and schedule, but naps and nights seem to be a tiresome battle of getting your baby to actually take those naps that are so nutritious to the brain, what then?

 Up till now, if your baby has been relying on you (by nursing, patting, rocking, etc.) or something else (pacifier, swing, stroller, car seat etc.) to sleep, your baby will wake between their sleep cycles and need you to replicate that very thing each time.
-They essentially wake up in alarm because the environment which they fell asleep is no longer the same when they wake up.
+They essentially wake up in alarm because the environment which they fell asleep is no longer the same as when they wake up.
 So that external prop is the only way they know how to sleep.
-More on sleep props here.

 This alertness between sleep cycles won't go away, nor their inability to fall back asleep.
-The 4 month sleep regression is all about that, and I've got all the need-to-know stuff here.
+The 4 month sleep regression is all about that, and I've got all the need to know stuff here.
 Simply put, you need to teach baby how to self settle and sleep on their own.
-This new skill isn't mastered overnight and takes practice, consistency and much needed coaching just like any other skill we want to pick up.
+This new skill isn't mastered overnight, but takes practice, consistency and much needed coaching just like any other skill we want to pick up.